Old Lincoln High School: Its final home, on Brevard Street

 Parts of the Old Lincoln such as the gym and some other vocational buildings were torn down.
 The main structure that still stands on the grounds is known as the Lincoln Neighborhood Center, and houses various social services.
 There is also the Lincoln Room Museum, where people can experience Old Lincoln and view some of the artifacts of the school.
 The original plaque that is engraved in the building remains, inscribed "Lincoln High School Home of the Tigers."
 The area where the gymnasium is located on campus now was once the school's auditorium, and the stage still remains the same.

-After the closing of Lincoln High School, the school that is now known as Amos P. Godby High School was supposed to be named Lincoln High and to have the same colors, mascot, and traditions, but the superintendent at the time of retirement wanted his name on the school.
-Godby has Lincoln's school colors, but the mascot was changed to the Cougar.

 On May 14, 1992, "Old Lincoln" was officially recognized as an historical site by the Historic Preservation Society Florida Heritage Foundation and the Historic Tallahassee Preservation Board.
 A significant portion of the campus was used as the campus for SAIL High School from 1975 until 2007, when the SAIL High School campus relocated.